ClemSK/Canvas-Game/README.md

 ## Highlights

-I loved working with animations, understanding the process of drawing frames and creating something I loved.
+I really enjoyed working with animations, understanding the process of drawing frames and creating something I loved.
-I learnt about drawing images, how they appear, disappear and reappear in a new location to give the illusion of movement.
 A discovery was also learning about the interaction between hardware and software such as how a mouse functions with x and y axes and being able to trigger events based on the location of a click or button press with arrow keys.

 ## Struggles

-It took me a while to understand the concepts I was applying before being able to have movement in the canvas.
+There was a steep learning curve before being able to code movement in the canvas.
 Once over that hurdle I moved much more swiftly.
+Collision detection: defining what are the edges of the game, character, enemies and projectiles was an interesting problem.
-I also had to scale back the original vision of the game as the feature set I wanted to develop would have taken more time than I had to implement.
+I also had to scale back the original vision of the game as the intended feature set would have taken more time than I had to implement.
-Ultimately, this was a critical lesson to learn and helped me with future projects to set an MVP and 'nice-to-haves', working on additional features as time allowed. styling the shapes was surprisingly hard and gave the characters a transparent center to better show the overlap between characters implementing limits with shapes: defining what are the edges of the game for the character and enemies, something I struggled with for some time
+Ultimately, this was a critical lesson to learn and helped me with project management for future projects: setting an MVP, 'nice-to-haves' and working on additional features as time allowed.

 ## What I would like to add to the project